Swollen hands and feet in pregnancy

 - a very bad headache or a dull headache that won’t go away

 - problems with your vision, such as blurring or flashing lights

 - feeling unwell.

-Things you can do to avoid and ease swelling
+These are some things you can do to avoid and ease swelling.

 - Avoid standing for a long time if possible.